 - A unified vision (though there are factions within the Party)

 - Copying a proven path to growth from capitalist economies

 - Having 1.2 billion people – a significant number of the world’s population which means that even small improvements have a bigger impact relative to other nations with smaller populations

 Although the Chinese economy has seen rapid growth and an upturn in liquidity, this is not necessarily reflected in the stock markets.
 For instance Shanghai had an annual compound growth of 3.4% versus 14% for the S&P Index.
 Companies need to consider whether to invest in established markets with a degree of predictability or take a risk on emerging economies.

-So how do we define power and could China displace the US as the world No.1?
+How do we define power and could China displace the US as the world largest economy?